Bills vs Jets Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 Buffalo vs. New York Odds

-AI algorithm Remi is pouring through loads of data on each line.
+Remi is pouring through tons of stats on each player.
 In fact, anytime the Buffalo vs New York trends are analyzed, there’s always several intriguing trends to key in on.
 Not to mention games played at extreme hostile environments rarely follow normal, predictable betting trends.

 Buffalo vs New York Opening Odds